-According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide cases each year.
+According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide incidents each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s often connected to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.
+It’s often associated with wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

 Steps you can take to reduce the CO2 risk in your Pierre home?

 - If you don’t have a CO2 detector in your home, get one right away.
 You can phone Peitz Service Experts to purchase one today.